Which directional term describes a structure that is closer to th... | Channels for Pearson+

 Multiple Choice

-Which directional term describes a structure that is closer to the head than another structure in the body?
+Which directional term describes a structure that is closer to the head than another structure?

 A